Travel Product Reviews

 When I reviewed the regular Wool Runner Mizzles, I mentioned how they required some breaking in as they were a bit tight at first.
 Well, I had no such issue with the Runner-Ups and the “ceiling” of the shoe didn’t feel as claustrophobic as my initial experience with other Mizzles.
 Meanwhile, before trying on the shoes for myself, I was a little concerned that the high top could cut into or at least irritate my Achilles when I wore them.
 Thankfully, this fear was unfounded as the shoe’s cuff is soft while offering some support.

-My experience with the Runner-Ups
+My Experience with the Runner-Ups

 Soon after my Runner-Up Mizzles arrived, we had a pretty rainy week here in the Ozarks.
-Luckily, my shoes seemed up for the challenge and were unphased when I’d wear them out.
+Luckily, my shoes seemed up for the challenge and were unfazed when I’d wear them out.
 Similarly, when I went for a walk in the falling snow last night, my feet managed to stay nice and warm, while drying them off afterward required little more than a quick wipe.

 Another notable aspect of the Wool Runner-Up compared to the normal Wool Runner is the high-top aspect, which helps stand up to puddles and other water hazards.
 Furthermore, thanks to the design and soft material, you could even stuff the cuff of your jeans into the shoes to further guard against water sneaking in.
 All said, I found my Runner-Up Mizzles worked as intended while looking stylish along the way.

-I’ve now also taken the Runner-Up Mizzles on several trips with me.
+I’ve now taken the Runner-Up Mizzles on several trips with me.
 In that time, they’ve held up well (through all kinds of weather) and remain comfortable, even on days where I’m doing a lot of walking.

 Final Thoughts on the Allbirds Wool Runner-Ups Mizzles